FolkvangrForgent/f2e-grid-enhancements/README.md

     - Custom `distanceTo` function for correct range calculation between tokens
 - Aura
     - Support aura via extending system implementaion
-        - Trapezoid or Rectangle token shapes are not currently supported visually but should otherwise work
+        - Trapezoid or Rectangle token shapes larger than 2x2 are not currently supported visually but should otherwise work

 ### Gridless Improvements